 It is true there is more work involved in smoking your turkey.
 But cooking your turkey slow and low in the smoker will reward you with taste and tenderness.
 You will need access to a smoker for this recipe.
 Several years ago we did extensive research about smokers.
 You want one with good heat insulation (to maintain a constant temperature) and a separate door for the wood chips (so the heat does not escape when you need to top the wood chips up).

-You should brine your turkey prior to smoking and you want your turkey to be around 12 lbs (5.5kg or less), although I have successfully cooked a 16 pounder in the smoker.
-Brining really does become “essential” for larger poultry like turkey, if you want tender, juicy turkey.
-Pre-prepared brining mixes makes this an easy task.
-For those unable to find a prepared mix you can read more about how to brine here.
+If you want tender, juicy turkey, brining really does become “essential” for larger poultry like turkey.
+You should brine your turkey prior to smoking and you want your turkey to be around 12 lbs (5.5kg or less), although I have successfully cooked a 16-pound turkey in the smoker.
+A pre-prepared brine mix makes this an easy task.
+For those unable to find a prepared mix you can find a good turkey brine recipe here.

-After brining, I also season the turkey with a wet rub.
-Once cooking in the smoker, I baste the turkey with a butter-based solution.
-I also like to rest the turkey for 1 hour before slicing to allow for maximum juiciness.
+Once the turkey is cooking in the smoker, I baste the turkey with a butter-based solution.
+After removing the turkey from the smoker, I like to rest the turkey for 1 hour before slicing to allow for maximum juiciness.